 North Korea has detained at least six Americans since 2009.
-All have been allowed to return home before serving their sentences.
+All have been allowed to return home before serving their full sentences.
 Most were released following visits by prominent Americans, including former presidents Jimmy Carter and Bill Clinton.

 In a video earlier this month posted by a pro-North Korea newspaper in Japan, Bae said his health was deteriorating and called on the U.S. to send a high-ranking official to negotiate his release.

 Many analysts have said Pyongyang is using Bae's case as a bargaining chip to try to extract concessions from the U.S. over its nuclear and missile programs.
 North Korea denies this.

 Bae's arrest came at a time of heightened U.S.-North Korea tension.
 Just weeks after his arrest, Pyongyang carried out a long-range rocket launch and subsequent nuclear test, both of which were strongly condemned by the United Nations.

 At the height of the crisis, North Korea was threatening to launch nuclear attacks on the United States and South Korea.
 Tensions have since died down, with Pyongyang taking several steps to improve relations with Seoul.